Solomon Sopher: Institutional activities

 Solomon Sopher is also involved as a trustee and the Chairman of various other Jewish institutions like E.E.E.
-Sassoon High School, Sassoon Guest House, David Sassoon Library, Lady Rachel Sassoon Dispensary, Sassoon Dock, Indian Jewish Federation, etc. He is known as a very prominent and active Jewish leaders of recent days.
+Sassoon High School, Sassoon Guest House, David Sassoon Library, Lady Rachel Sassoon Dispensary, Sassoon Dock, Indian Jewish Federation, etc. He is known as a very prominent and active Jewish leader in recent days.
 He made possible bringing the most well-known celebrities including recent Prime Minister of Israel Benjamin Netanyahu, Ehud Olmert, Ehud Barak, the late Yitzhak Rabin, Indian Politicians Sonia Gandhi, Sharad Pawar, Manohar Joshi, Balasaheb Thakeray, Dr. Zakir Hussain, celebrities like pop singing diva Madonna, Britney Spears, Michael Jackson, Rachel Bilson, Kate Winslet and many others to the Synagogue where he is involved.

 Charitable activities

 Solomon Sopher is involved with various charitable organizations and Trusts for the needy.
-His trust is open for people from all religions and castes.
+His trust is open to people from all religions and castes.
 Solomon's Synagogue of Mumbai and Pune are well-known heritage properties of the country.